BioJulia/PopGen.jl/docs/comparison.md

 2. written in a single language
 3. easy to use

 So, we'd like to prove that Julia and PopGen.jl actually achieves that by showing a few benchmarks comparing PopGen.jl to `adegenet` and `pegas`, which along with `ape` are arguably the most commonly used and robust population genetic packages available.
 It's worth mentioning that we ourselves use and have published with these packages, and are tremendously grateful for the work invested in those packages.
-We love you guys and respect the hell out of you!
+We love those folks and have tremendous respect and envy for the work they continue to do!
 Here are links to [adegenet](https://github.com/thibautjombart/adegenet), [pegas](https://academic.oup.com/bioinformatics/article/26/3/419/215731/), and [ape](https://cran.r-project.org/package=ape).